PanthiAashish/CareChat/README.md

 # GPT Disease Interpreter
-# I made this project for the All in for students hackathon.
+# I made this project for the VandyHacks hackathon.
 This uses OpenAI's API to provide specialized response to the health issues of the user.

 ## Installing Dependencies